 - The High Strain-Rate and Shock Response of Porcine Tissues

-Understanding the behaviour of tissues and their analogues under ballistic impact is of particular importance if we are to be able to predict - and ideally protect against likely damage from a given threat.
-However, in real-world materials, biological elements (limbs, etc) are complex, compromising more than a single material.
-Consequently, the Survivability and Advanced Materials group has an ongoing research programme supporting several MSc programmes focused on understanding fundamental high strain-rate (impact-related) material properties for common tissue simulants in order to provide a database to allow for development of more physically realistic simulated tissue constructs for research processes.
+Understanding the behaviour of tissues and their analogues under ballistic impact is of particular importance if we are to be able to predict - and ideally protect against - likely damage from a given threat.
+However, in real-world materials, biological elements (limbs etc) are complex, compromising more than a single material.
+Consequently, the Survivability, Lethality and Materials Group has an ongoing research programme supporting several MSc courses focused on understanding fundamental high strain-rate (impact-related) material properties for common tissue simulants in order to provide a database to allow for development of more physically realistic simulated tissue constructs for research processes.

 Understanding Ceramic Armour

-Ceramic armour is able to defeat incoming ballistic / quasi-hydrodynamic projectiles via the process of ‘dwell’ or ‘interface defeat’.
+Ceramic armour is able to defeat incoming ballistic/quasi-hydrodynamic projectiles via the process of ‘dwell’ or ‘interface defeat’.
 Essentially, on impact the ceramic (chosen to be harder than the likely threat) is placed into compression and as long as this state remains the armour overmatches the incident projectile via flow at the outer surface.
 However, this phenomenon is very sensitive to tensile reflections from free (lower impedance) surfaces.
-The Survivability and Advanced Materials group has an on-going interest in understanding how to optimise ceramic armour behaviour under high velocity impact and regular conducts MSc and other research projects in this field.
-In particular, focus on both the ceramic-metal interface and the potential of additively manufactured (AM) ceramics to provide novel constructs to aid in armour performance are being investigated as part of this on-going programme.
+The Survivability, Lethality and Materials Group has an ongoing interest in understanding how to optimise ceramic armour behaviour under high velocity impact and regular conducts MSc and other research projects in this field.
+In particular, focus on both the ceramic-metal interface and the potential of additively manufactured (AM) ceramics to provide novel constructs to aid in armour performance are being investigated as part of this ongoing programme.